5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 My guide is an adaptation of MacPeet's work but updates and enhances it, where possible.
 It introduces new tools and workflows and utilizes all the nice features markdown has to offer to present the instruction in the best way possible, such as: headings, syntax highlighting, tables and mermaid integration for flowcharts, etc.

-So all in all, there is a justification for having new guide for this to enable and empower users to create their own ALC Layout-IDs if they have to.
+So all in all, there is a justification for having new guide for this to enable and empower users to create their own ALC Layout-IDs if they have to.</details>

 ### Are you *sure*, you want to do this?
 From a user's perspective, making audio work in hackintosh is a no-brainer: add AppleALC to the kext folder of your Boot Manager, enter the correct ALC Layout-ID to the config and reboot.
 And voilà: Sound!